Trinity TESOL Certificate course

 You will develop an extensive bank of your own TEFL materials from a variety of sources, so you create and assess classroom materials of all sorts.
 You'll also become familiar with some of the best TEFL materials available today, and learn to assess their strengths and weaknesses so you know how to adapt them for your classes.

-Unit 5: The Unknown Language
+Unit 5: The unknown language

 This is always one of the fun elements of the course.
 You'll have a chance to learn a new language from scratch and think of the issues and challenges of being an adult beginner.
 It will also show you essential classroom techniques to use when teaching beginners.

 Here, we help you think and behave as a professional TEFL teacher, working as a member of a team in a communicative profession.
-You will learn to take more responsibility for your work in and outside the classroom.
+You will learn to take more responsibility for your work inside and outside the classroom.

 After the course you will be familiar with a range of task types for all sorts of lessons, and will feel confident about teaching in different circumstances anywhere in the world!